What is Science-A-Thon?

 1. Share your day through Snapchat, email, or any other social network.

-2. Send us your posts (either prior to October 14 or throughout the week), and we will post them through the Science-A-Thon social media feeds.
+2. Send us your posts (either prior to the event or throughout the week), and we will post them through the Science-A-Thon social media feeds.

 Note: By sending your posts, you agree that these materials can be used in promotional activities of Science-A-Thon.